Consuelo Duval: Acting

 Duval has appeared in many telenovelas, reality shows, and comedy programs since 1990.
 However, she has gained mainstream popularity in the sketch comedy television show La hora pico, co-starring Adrián Uribe, Miguel Galván, and Lorena de la Garza, where she portrays various comic characters such as Sisi, Nakaranda Estefanía Cacho Partida, La Cajera, Boatriz, Lahora (a parody of Laura Bozzo), among others.
-Duval had a recurring role as Damela Micha (a parody of Adela Micha) on El privilegio de mandar, produced by the same producers of La hora pico.
-The series' title is a pun on the title of a telenovela in which Duval appeared, El privilegio de amar.
+Duval had a recurring role as Damela Micha (a parody of Adela Micha) on El Privilegio de Mandar, produced by the same producers of La hora pico.
+The series' title is a pun on the title of a telenovela in which Duval appeared, El Privilegio de Amar.
 All of the aforementioned shows were produced by Carla Estrada.

 Duval has worked with other Televisa producers and comedians, most notably Eugenio Derbez.
 She first portrayed Federica P. Luche on Derbez en cuando in 1998 and reprised the role on XHDRBZ.
 When La familia P. Luche eventually became a sitcom on its own, she received second billing behind Derbez.
-La familia P. Luche won a TVyNovelas Award for "Best Comedy Program".
+La Familia Peluche won a TVyNovelas Award for "Best Comedy Program".

 She also appeared in Televisa's coverage of the 2000 Summer Olympics and 2002 FIFA World Cup, performing comedy sketches.

 In 2013, Duval formed part of the supporting cast in Emilio Larrosa's telenovela Libre para amarte.

+On April 5, 2023, Duval will star in the film Unhappily Ever After sharing credits with fellow comedian and actor Adrián Uribe and actress Livia Brito.
+Also in 2023, Duval and de la Garza were reunited as stars of a new series, Tal para cual, which she reprises her role from La hora pico as Nacaranda.

+For her contributions to television, Duval's handprints have been placed on the Paseo de las Luminarias alongside those of her aunt.